ParrotSec/parrotsec.org-old/content/blog/parrot-4.10-release-notes.md

 One of the most wanted features is finally here: **end-to-end encryption** in **meterpreter backdoors**, which of course breaks retro-compatibility with older meterpreter payloads.

-Other awesome news include the implementation of SMBv3 client support, imprved evasive capabilities via polimorphic paload generation routines.
+Other awesome news include the implementation of SMBv3 client support, imprved evasive capabilities via polimorphic payload generation routines.

 if you want to read more about Metasploit 6, please read [This article](https://blog.rapid7.com/2020/08/06/metasploit-6-now-under-active-development/).